aws-samples/iam-identity-center-team/index.md

 ## Authors
 TEAM was created by [Taiwo Awoyinfa](https://github.com/tawoyinfa) and has been enhanced with major contributions from [Varvara Semenova](https://github.com/astrovar) and [James Greenwood](https://github.com/jmsgwd) and technical inputs from [Jeremy Ware](http://example.com) and [Abhishek Pande](https://github.com/ahpande).

+## License

+Temporary Elevated Access Management (TEAM) is distributed by an [MIT-0 License]([www.example.com](https://github.com/aws-samples/aws-iam-identity-center-temporary-elevated-access-management/blob/main/LICENSE)).

+## Contributing
+Thank you for your interest in contributing to our project.
+Whether it's a bug report, new feature, correction, or additional documentation, we greatly value feedback and contributions from our community.

+Please read through [this document](https://github.com/aws-samples/aws-iam-identity-center-temporary-elevated-access-management/blob/main/CONTRIBUTING.md#security-issue-notifications) before submitting any issues or pull requests to ensure we have all the necessary information to effectively respond to your bug report or contribution.

 #### Thank you to the GitHub contributors of TEAM!

 <ul class="list-style-none">